mieite/discord-troll/readme.md

 Kick and Ban propagation is prevented from Administrators, so if you want to get rid of your rival admins you have to remove the role from them first on every server.

+Changelog:

+0.3:
+ - added UTF-8 support to property files
+ - added option to send greetings message and a reminder message to users on servers that require member roles

 ## How it works

 ### Startup